Building a Comprehensive Strategic Framework for Business Units

 - Establish Accountability: Implement strategic metrics to track performance effectively.

-- Set Goals: Create clear and defined goals to direct the unit's focus.
+- Set Goals: Create clear and defined goals to direct the unit's focus, possibly using OKR software free options for smaller teams.

 - Create Communication Channels: Establish strong communication channels between the business unit and parent company for streamlined information flow.